onc-healthit/2015-ccda-certification-samples/DrummondGroup/ETT Version 1.0.20/README.txt

 Please note the CCDA files are grouped by the version of the Edge Test Tool (ETT) used during the time of the actual test event.
-Due to ongoing enhancements made to the ETT, some of the CCDA files validated in previous versions may not pass a more current version.
+Due to ongoing enhancements and ERRATA corrections made to the ETT, some of the CCDA files validated in previous versions may not pass a more current version.